eutiagovski/eutiagovski/README.md

-## 👋 Hello,my name is Tiago Machado
+## 👋 Hello, my name is Tiago Machado

 - 🔭 I am a Full Stack Developer familiarizated with the most common technologies like Python, JS, and its frameworks Django, React, Electron and more.
+-
 - 🌱 I'm also a machine learning lover.
 My intent is to make my programs as smart as it cans, so i pass some time learning about and programing some algorithms.
 Thats include all process: data pré processing, modeling, testes untill reach the best models.
+-
 - 😄 As it not enough, i'm on fourth degree of Mechatronics engeneering, because i love robots and automation.
 So i also know how to write some arduino and micropython code, and thats why i need to know all above.
+-
-I hope you enjoy my projects.
+- ### I hope you enjoy my projects.

 ##